On Amicable Numbers

 Despite this, there were only three pairs known before Euler.
 In an earlier paper he found \(26\) further pairs (and one incorrect pair), and in this 1750 paper he expands the list of known amicable pairs to \(62\) (and some more incorrect pairs).
 According to Dickson's {\em History of the Theory of Numbers} {\cite[Chapter I]{DicksonHistory1}}, it wasn't until 1866 that another pair was discovered (by Paganini \cite{Paganini}), and then until 1911 before three more were found (by Dickson himself \cite{Dickson}).

-Originally written in Latin, translations into Czech and French exist \cite{euler152}, and detailed summaries can be found elsewhere, including a beautiful summary of Problem 1, Rule 1, Case 1 by Sandifer {\cite[Chapter 9/November 2005]{Sandifer}} and a staggering four page summary of the whole paper in Dickson {\cite[pp.42--46]{DicksonHistory1}}, who customarily dedicates at most a paragraph to any given paper.
+Originally written in Latin, this paper has been translated into Czech, French and German \cite{euler152}, and detailed summaries can be found elsewhere, including a beautiful summary of Problem 1, Rule 1, Case 1 by Sandifer {\cite[Chapter 9/November 2005]{Sandifer}} and a staggering four page summary of the whole paper in Dickson {\cite[pp.42--46]{DicksonHistory1}}, who customarily dedicates at most a paragraph to any given paper.
 Moreover, the Latin original is quite readable, as Euler's notation is completely modern.
 Nonetheless, I felt it not out of place to attempt a translation into English.

 There are impressively few typographical errors in the original, and still fewer in Rudio's 1915 {\em Opera Omnia} edition.
 Like Rudio, I have chosen to correct any such errors I have found, but I have given footnotes to point out where they would have been.
 I have also included more amplificatory comments in footnotes where I found the reasoning mildly non-obvious or to attempt to reconstruct some of the historical context.
 I have also either preserved Rudio's footnotes or updated them.
 I include two appendices: one which fills in some mathematical detail about \S 81, and one which includes the Sage code I used to check the tables of factorised divisor sums.